berak/mali_tiles/readme.md

 ongoing attempts to spot houses on satelite imagery in mali, in the hope to help the Humanitarian OpenStreetMap Team.

-* tms2quad.py:
+* convert_quad.py:
-  script to convert quadid's to x,y,zoom and back, (thanks, povaddict!)
+  script to convert quadid's to x,y,zoom and back, latlon, too. (thanks, povaddict!)

 * main.cpp:
   given zoomlevel, x, y, and patchcount, download patchcount*patchcount tiles